 3. Take pictures to share on social

-The International Women’s Day website encourages people to share their #BalanceforBetter and #IWD2019 photos on social media and spread the message.
-With the theme of balance, people are encouraged to stand with their arms up and mimic a balance beam of sorts to symbolise that everyone has a part to play in shaping the future of the world.
-Here’s an example from their website to use as inspiration at your own organisation.
+The International Women’s Day website encourages people to share their DigitALL: Innovation and technology for gender equality and #IWD2023 photos on social media and spread the message.
+Previously, with a theme of balance, people were encouraged to stand with their arms up and mimic a balance beam of sorts to symbolise that everyone has a part to play in shaping the future of the world.

-Just like Ivo did in the above picture, create opportunities for your people to take relevant and fun photos to share with their networks.
+Just like Ivo did in the above picture from a previous IWD celebration, create opportunities for your people to take relevant and fun photos to share with their networks.
 In each of our offices this year, we’ve created a photobooth-style area for employees to express themselves in their own way with props and signs.

 4. Thank your people